thiago-a-souza/hive/README.md

 ### Tables

 Hive provides two types of tables: internal and external.
-Internal tables are fully managed by Hive, meaning that when the table is dropped, the corresponding data is also removed.
+Internal tables are fully managed by Hive, meaning that when a table is dropped, the corresponding data is also removed.
 External tables are created using the *EXTERNAL* keyword in the *CREATE TABLE* statement.
 Because dropping external tables don't delete associated files, they are suitable for production environments to prevent removing files by accident.
 External tables are also used when the dataset is stored outside HDFS filesystem like Amazon S3.

 By default, when a table is created, Hive creates a new folder under the current database, which is a subdirectory under */user/hive/warehouse*.
 However, the *LOCATION* keyword allows specifying an alternative path.
 This folder stores all files associated with the table.
 As a result, any file added, modified or removed from that directory change query outputs.
 In other words, data can be loaded by simply copying files (regardless of the file name) to the table directory, without having to run insert or load statements.